 Some businesses have more options than others, but business buyers will examine how you treated your employees during unprecedented times.
 If the business stayed open were you able to give the consistent work and consistent pay?
 Did you provide them with any private assistance?
 If workers had to be furloughed did you the owner of the business provide any assistance to help ensure your workers applied for and received those benefits.
 Often times workers do come back to work for businesses when economies pick up so as a business owner and especially one looking to sell a business it is important to makes those employees feel valuable because both a business buyer and a business seller will want those employees to essentially come back to work.

-4. Make your business stand out during the unprecedented period.
+4. Make your business stands out during the unprecedented period.

 There are many ways businesses try to stand out during times of crisis.
 Some businesses sponsor special causes or events.
 For example, a restaurant might bring catered lunches to medical staffs or they might deliver critical living supplies to homeless shelters.
 Some businesses even offer delivery or special take out services to help gain more potential customers.
 One should always work to make their business stand out from the crowd.
 It is especially important during times of crises.
 Sometimes it is as simple as sending all of your customers an email and wishing them well and either stating your company is open or your company is opening and servicing customers soon.

-5. Determine whether or not your business selling in Orlando is thought to be critical or nonessential and follow the necessary protocol.
+5. Determine whether or not your business selling in Orlando is thought to be critical or nonessential and follow the necessary protocols.

 Is your business one that stays open regardless of the environment at hand?
 If so you want to make sure that all the equipment and people are in place to handle events at the time when they occur.
 That means having the right insurance, the right emergency protocols and the right supplies.
 Does your company have some emergency gallons of gas in the event gas stations shut down.
 Does your company have the right safety to weather the event at hand whether the equipment is masks, food, batteries or other necessities.
 If you business does have to shut down for a period of time during an unprecedented event it is important that the business still continues to be cared for.
 Perhaps this is a great time to paint walls, retrain some workers, or take some online business courses for yourself.
 As an example, a road construction company might find that an economy temporarily shut down might provide them with an excellent chance to handle more projects while taking advantage of less populated highways.